-Never wonder how to shop for home decor at thrift stores again!
-With my simple thrift store home decor shopping tips and free cheat sheet, you’ll know what aisles to go down, what to look for and what to get!
+Never wonder how to shop for home décor at thrift stores again!
+With my simple thrift store home décor shopping tips, you’ll know what aisles to go down, what to look for and what to get!

 This post was originally published on February 5, 2018 and has since been updated.

 So often people purge their homes and donate things that are in great condition and thrift stores sell them at a fraction of the cost.

 This, my friends, makes thrift store decorating one of the cheapest ways to get a stylish home!

 I know for a lot of people walking into a thrift store can be overwhelming…

 There’s stuff everywhere, the shelves are packed, and if you don’t have a game plan, it can seem like too much.

 That’s why I am sharing with you what aisles I focus in on and what items I always search for.